 The client and web dashboard are both easy to navigate, with everything located exactly where you’d expect.
 The main menu on the left-hand side of the client gives you access to your files, shared links and file requests, and most of the actions you can perform can be found if you right-click a file or folder.

 In addition to the web dashboards and desktop clients, both Icedrive and Tresorit offer mobile apps for Android and iOS.
 These can be used to automatically upload photos and videos, as well as access your files on the go.

 Seeing as both Tresorit and Icedrive are exceptionally well designed and easy to use, there’s no clear winner in this round.
-In fact, there’s so little difference between the two from an ease-of-use point of view that we’re going to call this round a tie, bringing our score to 3-1 in Icedrive’s favor.
+We think Icedrive’s design is a bit nicer though, so we’ll give it a slight edge here, bringing our score to 3-0 in Icedrive’s favor.